 Any student who is absent from a test or exam for legitimate reasons will be eligible to write a deferred exam.
 Please note that excuses such as car trouble, vacation travel, oversleeping, and misreading the test schedule are not considered legitimate reasons and do not qualify the student for a deferred exam.
 For missed exams, the student must contact the instructor within 48 hours of the missed exam by phone or email.
-For missed final exams, students must the instructor to discuss an appropriate course of action.
+For missed final exams, students must contact the Chair of the School of Science.
 Any deferred exams will be scheduled by the Chair.